alexyy802/waifucord/docs/migrating.rst

 Certain subclasses can implement more customisable methods.

-The old ``HelpFormatter`` was replaced with :class:`~.commands.DefaultHelpCommand`\, which implements all of the logic of the old help command.
+The old ``HelpFormatter`` was replaced with :class:`~waifu.DefaultHelpCommand`\, which implements all of the logic of the old help command.
 The customisable methods can be found in the accompanying documentation.

-The library now provides a new more minimalistic :class:`~.commands.HelpCommand` implementation that doesn't take as much space, :class:`~.commands.MinimalHelpCommand`.
+The library now provides a new more minimalistic :class:`~waifu.HelpCommand` implementation that doesn't take as much space, :class:`~waifu.MinimalHelpCommand`.
 The customisable methods can also be found in the accompanying documentation.

 A frequent request was if you could associate a help command with a cog.
 The new design allows for dynamically changing of cog through binding it to the :attr:`.HelpCommand.cog` attribute.
 After this assignment the help command will pretend to be part of the cog and everything should work as expected.
 When the cog is unloaded then the help command will be "unbound" from the cog.

-For example, to implement a :class:`~.commands.HelpCommand` in a cog, the following snippet can be used.
+For example, to implement a :class:`~waifu.HelpCommand` in a cog, the following snippet can be used.

 .. code-block:: python3